Yuhanawa/astro-charm/README.md

 [Live Demo](https://astro-charm.vercel.app/) | [PageSpeed](https://pagespeed.web.dev/analysis?url=https%3A%2F%2Fastro-charm.vercel.app%2F)

-Note: The image on the right in the Live Dem` is not part of the Charm theme
+Note: The image on the right in the `Live Demo` is not part of the Charm theme

 ## How to use